dddappp/aptos-forms-demo/README.md

 Next, we will deploy and test the Demo application.

-### Publish the Aptos contracts
+### Publish the Aptos contract

-Execute the following command in the directory `aptos-contracts` to publish the contracts to the chain:
+Execute the following command in the directory `aptos-contracts` to publish the contract on chain:

 ```shell
 aptos move publish --named-addresses aptos_forms_demo=default,xrender_form_utils=0x71df3ab1b6cf015aa5870a8a6e8ee0951c54e8d7d79bb59fa3b737c3a38fb93b --assume-yes